How to Choose the Right Tankless RV Water Heater

 PrecisionTemp RV-550 Tankless Water Heater

-The unit puts out 55000 BTUs, which allows for plenty of hot water, but the RV-550 also considers efficiency necessary as well.
-This is noted through the VariFlame technology, which automatically adjusts the burner heat based on the inflow water temperature.
+This tankless unit puts out 55,000 BTUs, which allows for plenty of hot water, but this option also takes into consideration energy efficiency as well.
+This is noted via the VariFlame technology which automatically adjusts the burner heat based on the inflow water temperature.

-PrecisionTemp is one of the few companies on our list that not only specializes in tankless models but focuses primarily on the RV market too.
-This extends a thorough understanding of what an RV water heater should be, and the company provides just that.
+PrecisionTemp is one of the few companies on our list that not only specializes in tankless heaters but focuses primarily on the RV market too.
+This company has a thorough understanding of what an RV water heater should be, and they provide just that.

 A great example of this is the power venting system, which removes the need for fluting the exhaust as it is pushed through the side front panel instead.
-While this is a larger unit, this side venting system means that the installation is not nearly as intensive as with other large water heaters.
+While this is a larger unit, this side venting system means that installation is not nearly as intensive as with other large models.

 PROs